conceptcartography/conceptcartography/docs/concepts/creative-agency.md

 ## 📚 References

 - Anscomb, Claire.
 “Visibility, Creativity, and Collective Working Practices in Art and Science.”
 European Journal for Philosophy of Science 11, no. 5 (2020). https:doi.org/10.1007/s13194-020-00310-z.
+- Gaut, B. N. "The Value of Creativity."
+In  Creativity and philosophy, edited by B. N. Gau, & M. Kieran.
+Routledge, 2018.

 ---